google-parfait/tensorflow-federated/docs/api_docs/python/tff/Computation.md

-An abstract interface that all federated computations implement.
+An abstract interface for all classes that represent computations.

 ## Properties